 Microsoft: AI for the enterprise.
 Microsoft is building out a complete suite of services for enterprise customers including the Cortana suite (intelligent agents), a chatbot framework (used by 40K developers), Face recognition APIs, HoloLens, Pix (photo editing with perception), MileIQ (expenses) and Dynamics (intelligent CRM).
 This is in addition to the core, Azure infrastructure offering the leading FPGA cloud, fastest distributed framework for neural networks (CNTK) and CPU/GPU clouds.

 IBM: Watson as a partnership vehicle to accumulate data.
-The Watson platform and partner ecosystem is used by companies with significant datasets such as Medtronic, Johnson & Johnson and Pfizer.
+The and partner ecosystem is used by companies with significant datasets such as Medtronic, Johnson & Johnson and Pfizer.
 The company hopes to continually improve Watson’s intelligent systems with data from these partnerships.

 Facebook: maximize share of user attention with autonomous agents and AR/VR.
 Facebook sees 300M photo uploads, 4.5B likes, 4.75B shares and almost 1B comments per day.
 The company is using this trove of data to build image recognition, natural language understanding and collaborative filtering technologies that form the basis of intelligent agents to help you connect with more people around the world.

 The financial imperative of big companies is to own the biggest market — cloud infrastructure. $111 billion of computing infrastructure spend moved to the cloud in 2016 and this may increase to $216 billion in 2020.
 More than $1 trillion in IT spending will be affected by the shift to cloud during the next five years.
 Machine learning workloads are both data and compute intensive so owning those workloads means owning an inordinate amount of cloud spend on a per customer basis.
 Each of the big companies are taking a slightly different approach to owning the machine learning portion of cloud computing.